projeksyirayuki/sarikata_syirayuki/README.md

 # IDK
-### This repo is just for me saving my anime translation lol
+### This repo is just for me saving my anime malay translation lol
 ### Feel free to use